JasonBock/Rocks/docs/Overview.md

 ### API Generation

-With Rocks 5.0.0 and above, all of the mocks are created using [C# 9.0's source generation feature](https://devblogs.microsoft.com/dotnet/introducing-c-source-generators/ "Introducing C# Source Generators - Microsoft").
-This means that you must be targeting .NET 5.0 to use Rocks.
-With source generation, you have a lot of freedom to generate what you want, and this is exactly what Rocks takes advantage of.
 When you want to create a mock, a number of properties are generated that group the members you can set expectations on.
 You'll see in this document references in code like `.Methods`, `.Properties`, and `.Indexers`.
 For example, if the type you want to mock has methods that can have expectations set on them, you'll see `.Methods` show up.
 Similarly, mockable properties can be found from the `.Properties` property.
 You use these properties to set expectations on specific members.
 This should become clear as you read on and look at the examples.

+Keep in mind that Rocks should let you override or implement any member on the type you are targeting if it can (e.g. the given type is not `sealed`).
+That is one of the core design goals of Rocks.
+As of `9.0.0`, the only known feature that Rocks does not support is static abstract members in interfaces, but there is an [issue](https://github.com/JasonBock/Rocks/issues/311) to track work to make this happen.

 > Note: if you use Rocks and you get an error akin to having a `Microsoft.CodeAnalysis` version mismatch, you may need to update the version of the .NET SDK you have installed.